Social changes in Hong Kong and Taiwan

 The following lecture themes (tentative) will be discussed:

-- Negotiating democracy: Political and electoral transformation and social movements in post-handover Hong Kong
+- Negotiating democracy: Political and electoral transformation in post-handover Hong Kong

 - Becoming Taiwan: Historical overview of the Formosa island